Reviews You Can Rely On

 • Features

-Our test team put in countless hours of research before purchasing the best jackets available, ensuring our real-world testing was performed on the right products.
+The first step in the process involves countless hours of research to make sure we start with some of the best jackets on the market, ensuring our real-world testing is performed on the right products.
 We don't accept any handouts, buying all of the products ourselves so we can provide unbiased and objective reviews.
-Each jacket we took out experienced the same tests for the same lengths of time to ensure our scoring system was truly comparative.
+Each jacket we took out was subjected to the same tests for the same length of time to ensure our scoring system was comparative.
 Each step of the way, our testers kept detailed notes and observations about each jacket's performance, further helping us distill which products were worthy of our various awards.

 ski jacket - our testers spent hours with each and every product in a variety of...